Selling to a principal and a budget-constrained agent: Introduction

 These results are in contrast with the single object mechanism design literature, where a deterministic posted-price mechanism is optimal~\citep{Mussa78}.
 The deterministic optimality result usually does not extend to multidimensional mechanism design problems.
 Even for two-dimensional mechanism problems, the menu in the optimal mechanism may contain an infinite set of outcomes~\citep{HN19}.
 On the other hand, ours is a two-dimensional mechanism design problem, and the optimal mechanism has three outcomes in the menu.
 The particular nature of decision-making allows tractability in our two-dimensional model and results in a simple solution.

-Besides the agent and the board of directors example highlighted throughout the paper, there are other settings where such decision-making seems plausible: a sports team owner (principal) and the team manager (agent) trying to recruit a new player; the dean and a department hiring a new faculty; parents (principal) and their child (agent) buying a product.
-Our results shed light on the nature of the optimal mechanism in these settings.
+To elaborate on this a bit further, the decision-making of the manager and the agent are separable in some sense: the agent can take a decision if her optimal outcome in her budget set is better than the optimal outcome of the manager.
+This crucial assumption allows us to first optimize over all mechanisms in which all types pay less than the budget.
+Standard techniques lead to a posted price mechanism, which is our {\sc post-1} mechanism, to be optimal.
+If we look at a mechanism where some types pay more than the budget, we can partition the type space into three parts (each part corresponding to either the agent or the manager taking the decisions).
+We then establish upper bounds on revenue from a mechanism in each part, and show that this upper bound can be achieved by a {\sc post-2} mechanism.
+Summarizing, we overcome the difficulties of multidimensional screening problems by generating incentive compatibility constraints through a sequence of optimization over each dimension.
+This may be useful in future in considering general multidimensional screening problems.